SweetVishnya/sweetvishnya.github.io/index.md

 I work for the Compiler Technology Department at [Ivannikov Institute for System Programming of the RAS](http://www.ispras.ru/en/) as a research scientist.
 I am excited to develop the cutting edge dynamic symbolic execution tool [Sydr](https://www.ispras.ru/en/technologies/sydr/) that enables automatic bug detection.

-I have a strong interest in computer security, symbolic execution, automatic bug detection, return-oriented programming, dynamic analysis, binary analysis, compilers, and developing tools for all the above.
+I have a strong interest in computer security, symbolic execution, fuzzing, automatic bug detection, return-oriented programming, dynamic analysis, binary analysis, compilers, and developing tools for all the above.

 # Contacts